 Onboarding, interactive tutorials, tip-of-the-day — there’s a good chance your app uses one of these instructional flows for new users.
 In-app messages are frequently used to implement onboarding flows without bogging down the usability for experienced users.

-The first time you open a new menu or feature, your app could display a message that explains how that feature works.
+The first time you open a new menu or feature, your app could display an in-app message that explains how that feature works.
 In-app messages can occupy the full screen, so there’s ample room to describe the feature with both text and visuals.
 Once the tutorial screen is closed, there’s no need to display it again unless the user finds it in a help menu.
 This way, the tutorial info is accessible when necessary, and it doesn’t take up precious screen space all the time.

 By default, app publishers describe the details of each update in the changelog, which is visible from the App Store.
 But, realistically, not many users will read the changelog for every update.
-This is especially true if a person’s apps are set to auto update.
+This is especially true if a person’s apps are set to auto-update.

 Rewarding In-App Messages: For Lifting Retention Through Addictiveness